aspose-total/Aspose.Total-Products/total/en/net/conversion/docx-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOCX to TSV or Online App" h2="Export DOCX to TSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily incorporate DOCX to TSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting DOCX to TSV.

+The first step is to use Aspose.Words for .NET to export the DOCX file to HTML.
+Aspose.Words for .NET is a powerful .NET Word Processing API that enables developers to create, read, edit, and convert Word documents without using Microsoft Word.
+It supports a wide range of features, including document manipulation, formatting, mail merge, and more.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to TSV.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, edit, and convert Excel spreadsheets without using Microsoft Excel.
+It supports a wide range of features, including data manipulation, formatting, charting, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOCX to TSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOCX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to TSV.
+By using Aspose.Total for .NET, developers can quickly and easily incorporate DOCX to TSV conversion feature into any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple two-step process for converting DOCX to TSV, making it easy to add this feature to any application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}